Vinci-da-Gama/microfrontend-s4_with_Auth/README.md

 local development issue:
 Route need refresh, webpack has overlay issue, createRoot update issue when has time, try solve these 3 issues.

+In production has errror --> React.js uncaught error minified react error #299

+del secrets when finished.